 How It Works

-In AutoCAD Plant 3D, P&ID components (called "assets") are placed directly onto PnP Line Segments (the Plant 3D pipe objects).
+In AutoCAD Plant 3D, P&ID components (called "assets") are placed directly onto PnP Line Segments.
 The Plant 3D data model maintains an explicit parent-child relationship between an asset and its host line.
 This mapper leverages that native relationship instead of geometric proximity.

 No Tolerance Parameters